 About the 2019 Production

-Auditions are hosted early in the calendar year.
+Auditions for CMT's 2019 main-stage program Oklahoma! will take place March 5-10.
+Look for more information in January 2019!
 Rehearsals begin in June and the musical is produced at the Bartlesville Community Center in July.
 CMT alumni also return to support artistic staff and assist with the intensive.
 By giving back to our community through their own leadership, expertise, and personal experience, our alumni help further our legacy and create a close-knit community.

 About the Production